 What’s the theory behind the Abs Diet?

+The Abs Diet is a hugely popular diet plan written for both men and women.
 The premise of the Abs Diet is that the more muscle you build, the more fat or calories you will burn.
 For every 1lb of muscle gain, your body will burn an additional 50 calories per day simply to maintain that muscle.
 This may not seem much, but if you were to gain, say 10lbs of muscle, that would be a staggering 500 additional calories!
 Over a period of 1 week, that would total 3500 calories or the loss of 1lb of fat.
 In other words, the Abs Diet promises to rev up your metabolism and get your body burning more calories.

 The Abs Diet does not promise a silver bullet; instead it focuses on diet and exercise.
 The Abs Diet book contains a photo-illustrated section on exercise, showing how to build powerful abdominal muscles, as well as other large muscle groups, including your back, shoulders and legs.

 Although it is called the Abs Diet, the author is cautious in suggesting that you can spot-reduce, i.e. to specifically lose belly fat with ab exercises.
 Spot-reduction has been dismissed by dieticians and personal trainers, though a study at The Copenhagen Muscle Research Center, University of Copenhagen suggests that it might be possible to spot reduce with specific exercises.
 In any case, the Abs Diet does not try to imply that you can lose fat in particular areas of your body by eating particular foods.
 Instead, the Abs Diet suggests that by decreasing your body fat percentage overall, you will notice a flatter, tighter abdomen.

 The Abs Diet suggests that you can expect to lose up to 12lb in the first two weeks followed by 5-8lb in the following fortnight.